Ecommerce site owners rejoice! Google Chrome is helping you with one of your biggest issues – Cart Abandonment – for FREE!

 (source: Baymard Institute)

-- eCommerce brands lose $18 Billion in yearly sales revenue by abandoned carts
+- eCommerce brands lose $18 Billion in yearly sales revenue from abandoned carts

 (source: Forester Research)